- Allergic Living - http://allergicliving.com -

 • A recent European study discovered that older mattresses and poor ventilation, along with sleeping on lower floors of a home, contribute to higher concentrations of dust mites in mattresses.
 Platts-Mills considers a mattress used for more than five years to be old, depending on how it has been treated.
 Ensuring that your bedroom has proper ventilation, is not in the basement or too humid, and replacing your mattress (unless it has been covered with dust-mite impermeable covers the whole time) every few years will diminish the number of mites that bunk in with you.

 • Encase your mattress, duvet and pillows in mite-proof covers.
 Plastic is best for containing mites, but not the most comfortable to lie on.
 A cozier option is tightly woven fabric covers, which are usually made from polyester or a cotton/poly blend and are designed to hold up to frequent washings.
-Several brands are now on the market, including Pristine, which is made of the same material as typewriter ribbon.
-It tested as highly effective at keeping mites from getting into your bedding, and at keeping those already inhabiting your mattress from escaping.
+Several brands are now on the market, and some have passed rigorous allergy/asthma certification.

 • Though asthmatics and those with dust mite allergies have long been told to use synthetic-filled pillows and duvets, research has emerged over the past few years that indicates feather bedding may be a better option.
 This is because the tightly woven cotton used to keep the feathers from poking through the fabric casing also acts as a barrier to mites.